Battle of Lubuya

-The Battle of Lubuya was a Swazi-Zulu War fought in 1839 at the Lubuya River near Hlathikhulu in present-day KwaZulu Natal.
+The Battle of Lubuya was a Swazi-Zulu War fought in 1839 at the Lubuya River near the present-day town of Hlatikulu in Eswatini.
 The battle followed the Voortrekker-Zulu War of 1838.

 Background

 Zulu King Dingane's regiments were defeated when he attacked a group of 464 Voortrekkers in Ncome River that was attempting to settle in his territory.
 Following this, King Dingane sought to reassert his authority and compensate for territorial losses by expanding into Swazi territory north of the Phongolo River.
 Dingane sent regiments under Commander Masiphula Ntshangase to construct a strategic military settlement, north of the Ngwavuma River's Lubuya water screams in King Sobhuza I's territory.
 The Swazi, recognizing the existential threat posed by this invasion, mobilized their forces under General Mngayi Fakudze to confront the Zulu directly.
 The fight started when the four Zulu regiments crossed the Phongolo, camped near Mavukutfu, then advanced into the valley.
 Negotiations failed and the following day the Swazi military defenders met them in the valley and fought fiercely over the whole day, spreading combat along a wide area of the riverbank.